swoogles/TTTT/docs/_posts/2008-01-01-testable_types.markdown

 categories: testable-types section-title
 ---

+* Limited class scope.
+* Catching Exceptions
+* Use the constructor!
 * The handcuffs of calling an impure static-final method.
-    * Instant.now(), DateTime.now(), etc. are *extremely* common offenders.
-* Catching Exception and returning null.
-* Use the constructor, that's what it's for!
-* Limited class scope.

 * *Most* best practices will payoff in easier testing in some way.